teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 external state remains outside the rotating tree.
 Internal traversal, symlinks and candidate/state merges are rejected.
 The updater preserves operator intent but never creates it when the ledger is already absent.

+MB778 starts the next functional promotion tranche with the already reviewed `playful-v3` command pack.
+The development ledger retains its enabled/`on` posture for `#test` across restart, while `quiet_magic` stays disabled and all existing package entries remain unchanged.
+Source stays default-off and no production policy is created.